-Experiential learning, using theatrical and live, interactive drama-based methods, is at the heart of almost all our programmes and interventions.
+Experiential learning, using theatrical and live, interactive drama-based methods, is at the heart of many of our programmes and interventions.
 It is a powerful means to help organisations engage their staff and improve how they work in a sustained and meaningful way.